 - Leave the mixture to air dry.

 Finally, cleaning your ice machine’s air filter regularly will decrease the growth of biofilms in your ice maker.
+We’ve put together some additional information on cleaning a Hoshizaki ice machine and cleaning a Manitowoc ice machine here.

 Keep Your Business Safe from Diseases Such as COVID-19